 New York, United StatesRanked among top 100 universities in US

 State University of New York - Stony Brook is a public research university started in 1957.
 Also known as Stony Brook University, it is one of the highly reputed public schools in the USA.
-This is probably one of the reasons why it’s a hot favourite among Asians, especially Indians.
-Of course, the more obvious reasons for Indians are also as straightforward –
+This is probably one of the reasons why it’s a hot favourite among international students.
+It ranks #166 according to U.S. News' 'Best Global Universities Ranking' list.

 |Jan - Mar||Apr - Jun||Jul - Sep||Oct - Dec|

 “It’s in New York”, you’ll tell yourself.
 Well it is, but not exactly.
-It’s located on the North Shore on Long Island which is around 70 kilometers from Manhattan.
-New York city is around 90 kms from the campus.
+It’s located on the North Shore on Long Island which is around 70 kilometers from Manhattan, New York City.

 The immediate location near the Stony Brook campus is quite barren and boring, though, so don’t shy away from traveling a bit.